A topic from the subject of Biochemistry in Chemistry.

 • Prepare three test tubes, each containing:

-• 10 mM of either sodium pyruvate, glycerol, or alanine
+• 10 mM of one of the following substrates: sodium pyruvate, glycerol, or alanine (add each substrate to a separate tube).

-• Incubate the test tubes at 37°C for 60 minutes.
+• Incubate the test tubes in a 37°C incubator for 60 minutes to allow for gluconeogenesis to occur.

 3. Measurement of Glucose Production:

-• After the incubation period, stop the reaction by adding 1 mL of ice-cold trichloroacetic acid (TCA).
+• After 60 minutes, immediately stop the reaction in each tube by adding 1 mL of ice-cold trichloroacetic acid (TCA).
+TCA denatures enzymes and stops further reactions.

-• Test the supernatant for glucose using glucose oxidase test strips or a blood glucose meter.
+• Measure the glucose concentration in each supernatant using glucose oxidase test strips or a blood glucose meter according to the manufacturer's instructions.

 Share on: